RefugeRestrooms/refugerestrooms/README.md

   - this will trigger the heroku deploy to production.

 #### Manual Releases
 Currently, we deploy to Heroku.
-Our application is small enough that it is free to host on Heroku, and we dont mind the server having to wake up if nobody has accessed the site in a while.
+Our application is small enough that it is free to host on Heroku, and we can wake up the server if the site has not been accessed in a while.

-We have both a staging and a production instance on Heroku.
+There are staging and a production instance on Heroku.
 The staging instance can be found at http://refugestaging.herokuapp.com/

 Here are the steps to deploy:
  1. Talk to @tkwidmer about getting access as a collaborator for both the production and staging Heroku instances.